FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet: Design and Construction

-\textbf{Language Coverage and Retrieval.} For a target Wikipedia edition $\ell$, we ground statements if the subject entity contains an explicit sitelink to $\ell$.
-To address sparse inter-language links while minimizing ambiguity, we implement a conservative fallback mechanism.
-This mechanism retrieves pages only if a deterministically normalized title resolves to exactly one non-disambiguation page (details in Appendix~\ref{app:factnet_factsense}).
-To maximize precision, grounding is strictly scoped to the subject page.
-Evidence located in auxiliary pages, such as lists or timelines, is excluded.
+\textbf{Language Coverage.} For a target Wikipedia edition $\ell$, we ground statements whenever the subject entity contains an explicit sitelink to $\ell$.
+A conservative fallback retrieves pages only if a deterministically normalized title resolves to exactly one non-disambiguation page (Appendix~\ref{app:factnet_factsense}).
+Grounding is strictly scoped to the subject page; evidence from auxiliary pages is excluded.